Web Development

 Liskov Substitution Principle in Agile Development: Agile Principles and LSP

 Agile development methodologies emphasize iterative and incremental approaches to software development, aiming to deliver high-quality software quickly and adapt to changing requirements.
-One of the fundamental principles in agile development is the Liskov Substitution Principle (LSP), which plays a crucial role in achieving agility and maintaining code quality.
-In this blog post, we'll explore how LSP aligns with agile principles and discuss its significance in fostering agility, enhancing code reuse, and facilitating iterative development.
+One of the foundational principles in agile development is the Liskov Substitution Principle (LSP), which plays a key role in maintaining agility and code quality.
+In this blog post, we'll look at how LSP aligns with agile principles and why it matters for code reuse and iterative development.

 Understanding the Liskov Substitution Principle (LSP)